-Today on May 18 we celebrate the life of Buddha, a special day commemorating his teachings
+Today we celebrate the life of Buddha, a special day commemorating his teachings

 Today marks a special day celebrated amongst Hindu and Buddhist devotees, Buddha Jayanti is when people commemorate the life of Lord Buddha; his Birth, Enlightenment and Mahaparinirvana (Death).